The Choir at the End of Privacy

 "Yes."

-When it finally did, Nia was dying, and the lemon tree had begun returning at odd moments: in the smell of disinfectant, in the yellow edge of a pill, in a nurse's hand lifting a cup to her mouth.
+When he asked the last time, she was dying, and the lemon tree had begun arriving uninvited: in the disinfectant, in the yellow edge of a pill, in a stranger's hand lifting a cup to her mouth.

 "Will I survive?" she asked.